Skip to main content

 positionDecimalPlacesSets the size that the smallest order / position on the market can be.
 Set the position decimal places such that the margin on the smallest order ends up being about 1 USD.
 This ensures that the market will not accept orders with very small margin minimums, protecting the network from being spammed with lots of financially insignificant orders.
 To figure out the ideal decimal place: Calculate the risk factor.
 Find the current price the asset is trading for, such as from the oracle you're using.
 The smallest order margin is price x 10^{-pdp} x (risk factor).
 Convert to USD.
 If this is less than 0.5, then decrease the position decimal places (pdp) accordingly.
 Position decimal places (pdp) can also be negative integers.3

 Timestamps are required for ending the voting period, as well as enacting the market.
-The time between closing and enactment also defines how long an opening auction will be, which must be smaller than/equal to the difference between 🔗governance.proposal.market.maxClose: 720h and 🔗governance.proposal.market.maxEnact: 720h.
+The time between closing and enactment also defines how long an opening auction will be, which must be smaller than/equal to the difference between the values of the network parameters governance.proposal.market.maxClose and governance.proposal.market.maxEnact.

-enactmentTimestamp Timestamp (Unix time in seconds) when the market will be enacted, ready for trading.
-The chosen time must be between 🔗1m and 🔗720h after closingTimestamp. (int64 as string)1663604314
+enactmentTimestamp Timestamp (Unix time in seconds) when proposal gets enacted (if passed).
+The chosen time must be between the values of the parameters governance.proposal.updateMarket.minEnact and governance.proposal.updateMarket.maxEnact after closingTimestamp. (int64 as string)

 The lineage slippage factor is a parameter that caps the margin level in low-volume situations for cross margin trades so that traders aren't closed out unnecessarily.